tripadvisor tripadvisor tripadvisor

 Early bird or Afternoon food tour in Rome

-Join this private food tour of Rome to try the most delicious nibbles while walking past some of the best attractions of the center.
-Whether morning or afternoon, it’s the perfect choice to taste the best Roman flavours and sightsee the historical center simultaneously.
+Join this private food tour of Rome and savor the most authentic Roman nibbles while strolling past some of the best attractions in the historic center.
+Whether you choose the morning or afternoon tour, it’s the perfect way to taste local flavors, discover hidden gems, and experience Rome like a true foodie.

-To begin with the meeting point of the morning tour is by the Sixtus Bridge, a key connection between the two banks of the river.
-From there, a very short walk will take you to Nonna Vincenza, a traditional cafe to start off your day with a typical breakfast: cappuccino coupled with a pastry, filled with cream or ricotta cheese.
+To begin with, the morning food tour starts by the Sixtus Bridge, an ancient connection between the two banks of the Tiber River.
+From there, a short and pleasant walk will take you to Nonna Vincenza, a beloved Roman café where you’ll enjoy a traditional Italian breakfast — a warm cappuccino paired with a pastry filled with cream or ricotta cheese.
+A true tradition for every Roman, who loves spending their morning break sitting at a cafe while enjoying cappuccino and cornetto.

 Questions?
 Check our FAQ section, you might find the answer there.
 And if you don’t, email us to info@turtletourrome.com